dleonard0/infod3/README.md

 ## TCP subscribe-notify

-Subscriptions (SUB) are like an ongoing READ.
+Subscription command SUB is an ongoing READ.

 Here we show two terminal sessions, side-by-side, with blank lines to make the order of responses clear.